 About a decade ago, after interviewing SJSU’s former quartet-in-residence, the Cypress String Quartet, I purchased a new violin from a music store that was going out of business.
 I thought I could return to it and pick up songs left unplayed.
 No.

 Still, music is an everyday part of my life, thanks to my musical husband.
 His fingers effortlessly release the songs in his head onto his piano, guitar, the dining room table, whatever is around.
 He swears he learned everything about classical music from Bugs Bunny during Saturday morning Looney Tunes, rather than from books on composers lining his shelves or a lifetime sitting at a piano.
 Lifting the black-lacquered top of his piano, he bangs the keys.
 Music thunders and spills outside to our neighbors in their houses, filling and eliminating the distance between us.

 Music finds its way.

-What I didn’t know when I set down my violin the first time or the second is that I would work a few buildings away from San Jose State’s Ira F. Brilliant Center for Beethoven Studies.
+What I didn’t know when I set down my violin the first time is that I would work a few buildings away from San Jose State’s Ira F. Brilliant Center for Beethoven Studies.
 Since learning about the center’s plans to mark the 250th anniversary of the revolutionary composer’s birth throughout 2020, “Ode to Joy” has been playing in my head.